ololabs/olo-serve-gtm-templates/README.md

 ## Simple Setup

 The fastest way to get started with Olo Serve and GTM is to [import a container configuration](https://support.google.com/tagmanager/answer/6106997?hl=en#import) from [our Github repository](https://github.com/ololabs/olo-serve-gtm-templates/tree/main/container).
 This will install the Olo Serve GTM templates and add the appropriate triggers, variables, and tags to track interactions with Serve via Google Analytics.
-The configurations are ideal for new or existing GTM setups, and they support either GA4 or Universal Analytics.
+The configurations are ideal for new or existing GTM setups.
 Additionally, they can be used to configure Serve App analytics for iOS and Android.

 If you are worried about importing a configuration conflicting with your existing GTM setup, follow one of the manual setup instructions below.